The Adventures of Elliot: The Millennium Tales: Reactions

 Following the game's announcement, The Adventures of Elliot has been compared to The Legend of Zelda series and various titles developed by Square Enix.
 The Punished Backlog compared the game's "colorful" and "flashy" real-time combat to the Mana series.
 Quinton O'Connor of TheGamer noted that Elliot bears a "hilarious" similarity to red mages from the Final Fantasy series and pointed out that the word "magicite" is also used in the series.
 Gameplay was compared to 2D The Legend of Zelda games like Link's Awakening and Echoes of Wisdom by James Galizio from RPG Site.
 Particularly, The Adventures of Elliot contains caves, dungeons, and shrines, which increase your maximum health upon completing them with your fairy companion; Galizio likened Elliot's combat, using a basic sword and shield, bow, and bombs to Zelda games of the Game Boy era.
 Orpheus Joshua of Noisy Pixel described the game as a fusion between the Mana series and Nihon Falcom games from the Ys, Zwei, and Nayuta series.
 Bruno Yonezawa of Screen Rant calls it a spiritual successor to Chrono Trigger; both Joshua and he call The Adventures of Elliot their most anticipated game of 2026.

 The game's fictional continent Philabieldia caused viewers of the Nintendo Direct to make humorous remarks about its nominal similarity to Philadelphia.

+Reception

+The Adventures of Elliot received "generally favorable" reviews according to review aggregator website Metacritic, while 82% of critics recommended the game, according to OpenCritic.

+RPGamer's Imani Jones scored the game 4 out of 5, praising its HD-2D visuals, rewarding exploration, and Magicite customization system, and singling out the bosses as consistently excellent.
+They considered limited enemy variety the game's most noticeable flaw and found the soundtrack pleasant but unmemorable, a shortcoming they felt stood out more than usual for a Square Enix RPG.

+Scott White of IGN rated the game an 8/10, calling it a "great action-adventure game" that "isn't without blemishes".
+White complimented the game for its HD-2D art style and RPG elements but noted that monster varieties and the environment felt "a bit repetitive".

+Baxter Burchill of PC Gamer gave The Adventures of Elliot a 76/100 rating, noting its resemblance to classic top-down adventure series like The Legend of Zelda, Ys, and Illusion of Gaia.
+Burchill wrote that at its best the game could be "positively exhilarating, a total high-octane thrill ride", but took issue with Elliot's fairy companion Faie for being too talkative and faulted the puzzles and dungeons for lacking depth and identity.
+Faie also drew heavy criticism from TheGamer's Ryan Thompson-Bamsey, who described her as "the worst part of this experience by far" and criticized her "obnoxious" voice and constant commentary.
+He gave the game four out of five stars, highlighting its boss fights, time-travel mechanic, and likeable cast of characters.